bugcrowd/templates/submissions/description/server_security_misconfiguration/username_enumeration/brute_force/template.md

-# Username Enumeration Using Brute Force

-## Overview of the Vulnerability

 The ability to bruteforce usernames in a web service can allow an attacker to gain an insight into the user base of a service, helping them identify accounts and test for password reuse, endangering the users accounts for the service.
 A malicious attacker can leverage user enumeration to generate a potential list of usernames for use in phishing or brute force campaigns.

 ## Business Impact